Skip to main content

 Starthub - levels of abstraction

-Over the past weeks I have been spending a non-negligible amount of time working with Supabase, a platform for backend development that has exploded in popularity in the recent years.
-Sitting on top of Postgres, Supabase uses classic SQL dumps to dump and restore a database schema.
-SQL dumps are not just snapshots of a database, but can be seen as a way to package the entire business logic of a company.
-At the same time, in one of my past blog posts I explored the idea of a top-to-bottom approach to building software, where an entire system could be deployed with a single command independently of the amount and complexity of its components.
+On the other hand, in one of my past blog posts I explored the idea of a top-to-bottom approach to building software, where an entire system could be deployed with a single command, independently of the amount and complexity of its components, and customised from an initial template.
 The question needs then to be asked: could SQL be the right tool to package entire systems, so they can be exchanged, traded and deployed in a standardised way?
 And, if not, what would such a tool look like?
-What would be the best level of abstraction to work at?

 Iteration 1: SQL